‘Comedy Central Roast’: All the best celebrity roasts in TV history

 Roasts have been an American comedy staple since as early as the late 40s, but it wasn’t until The Dean Martin Celebrity Roast in the early 70s when they really became loved by the American public.
-Now that Bruce Willis (Die Hard) has been the subject of Comedy Central‘s big roast – the roastmaster was his Looper co-star Joseph Gordon Levitt – we’re taking a look at some of the sickest burns and the best roasts of all time.
+Bruce Willis (Die Hard) was the focus of the most recent Comedy Central roast – the roastmaster was Looper co-star Joseph Gordon Levitt – and to celebrate, we decided to take a look at some of the sickest burns and the best roasts of all time.

 Norm MacDonald roasting Bob Saget

 There is something amazing about seeing a comedian who is so confident as a performer that he can stand onstage at a roast for six minutes and purposely bomb.
 And by bomb, we mean tell bad Dad jokes and still get laughs because he’s clearly fearless on stage.
 Norm apparently chose to do his set this way after a producer told him to “be shocking”.

 No doubt it was shocking for the producer to see Norm take to the stage to tell jokes like, “Hey, she may be a vegetarian but she’s still full of baloney in my book.”

 The Rob Lowe (Wayne’s World) roast was pretty brutal overall, with a lot of it aimed at Ann Coulter (and rightly so).
 Singer Jewel also managed to get some good pops in (the non-comedians can be hit or miss, but Jewel did pretty good), including the rip, “Gay men love Ann Coulter.
 It’s because two minutes into hearing her speak, they remember why they hate pu**y.”
 Yeowch!

 Hannibal Buress roasting Justin Bieber